kammitama5/kammitama5.github.io/_posts/2020-06-12-Friday-June-12th.md

   Computer Science research, I'm painfully aware of a lack of these perspectives.
 I've often said that most of the time, I feel like I'm an impostor.
 Not just by virtue of the way I look in these halls, but I think that having a curiosity for the field might just *not be enough*.
 I'm often afraid that the gatekeepers will discover me and deem me not worthy.
+  Interestingly, a similar conversation occurred on a Women's Sailing group I'm involved in.
+All the women are excellent in that group, many own their own boats and they have sailed all over the world, but they still feel like it may never be enough, and that there are insecurities because so much of what we do is just never enough.
+Sometimes, that just gets inside of your head.
+Beware of self-sabotage.
 - However, that curiosity I had, that imagination for what the future *might* look like, really keeps me going.
 What if we did the right things to mitigate all the bad things that might happen?
 It's exciting.